bookofproofs/bookofproofs.github.io/_sources/history/19th-century/ehrenfest.md

 * Ehrenfest challenged this rule and, after quite a battle, was able to get the rule changed.
 * Ehrenfest returned to Vienna after spending eighteen months in Göttingen.
 * It was considered a good piece of work but Ehrenfest himself never rated it very highly and chose not to publish it after receiving his doctorate on 23 June 1904.
-* After this Tatyana came from Göttingen to join Ehrenfest in Vienna and they married after overcoming the severe problem of having different faiths.
 * In 1905 Ehrenfest published a paper on Planck's theory of black-body radiation.
 * shows Ehrenfest's real interests and particular talents and the beginning of his personal style.
 * Ehrenfest took on the task of writing his obituary.